RESEARCH PROJECTThis is the major assignment of the class. You will select a specific

 Margins must be 1" at top and bottom and left and right.

-The bibliography should list primary and secondary sources separately.
+The bibliography must list primary and secondary sources separately.
 As you know, this distinction is not always clear so this may involve some judgment calls on your part.
+Your bibliography will not be annotated as it was in the proposal that you submitted earlier this semester.

-Bibliography entries should be single-spaced and all lines after the first line of an entry must be indented 0.5"
+Bibliography entries must be single-spaced and all lines after the first line of an entry must be indented 0.5"

-All citations must be footnoted.
+All citations must be footnoted in Chicago Style (not endnoted or in parenthetical citations within the text, as was permitted in the response papers).
 All footnotes must be single-spaced and may be between 11- and 12-point font size.
 The first mention of a source requires a full citation while mention of that same source in subsequent footnotes should be given an abbreviated citation.

 Section headings within the body of the essay, if these are used, should be in bold or italics so that they stand out from the text.